ibm-watson-data-lab/shopping-list/README.md

   * [Collision-resistant ID (cuid)](https://usecuid.org/).
 * `type`: Document type (will always have a value of `list` for a shopping list).
 * `version`: Document schema version.
+* `mapFeature`: Identifier for the map feature (e.g. grocery store) associated with the shopping list.
 * `title`: User-generated title for the shopping list.
 * `checked`: Has this shopping list been fully checked off?
 * `createdAt`: Date and time at which the document was created.
 Expressed as a simplified extended ISO format in zero UTC offset (which can be generated in JavaScript with `new Date().toISOString()`).